SpongeBobSun/ReactNative-TL-DR/how-does-it-start-in-javascript.md

 ## TL;DR

-Below call stack should cover content in this chapter.
+Below call stack should cover this chapter.

 ![](/assets/Screen Shot 2018-01-18 at 3.24.44 PM.png)